FormidableLabs/serverless-jetpack/README.md

 As a quick guide to the results table:

 - `Scenario`: Contrived scenarios for the purpose of generating results.
+E.g.,
     - `simple`: Very small production and development dependencies.
     - `individually`: Same dependencies as `simple`, but with `individually` packaging.
     - `huge`: Lots and lots of development dependencies.